Diane O'Neill is a lifelong Chicago writer:

 - She holds a BA in Writing/English with honors from Columbia College and an MFA in Creative Writing with distinction from National University.

 - She is a MOOC (massive open online course) groupie.
 Since completing "How Writers Write Poetry 2015" (International Writing Program, University of Iowa), ten of her poems have been published, and one won an award.

-- She belongs to SCBWI (Society of Children's Book Writers and Illustrators) and KIDSCRIT critique group, and she participates regularly in MISSING VOICE, a Facebook discussion group that promotes diverse picture books.
+- She belongs to SCBWI (Society of Children's Book Writers and Illustrators) and KIDSCRIT critique group.